How to Copy Trade with MetaTrader

 ✔️ Enjoy the protection of Admirals' exclusive "Negative Balance Protection Policy"

 ✔️ Provides access to MetaTrader 4 and MetaTrader 5 trading platforms

 If you want to know more about what you should look for when choosing your broker, see our article on how to choose the best online broker.
-Admirals offers free and real demo accounts with which you can use the MT4 and MT5 platforms and the built-in MetaTrader copy trading tools.
+Admirals offers free demo accounts with which you can use the MT4 and MT5 platforms and the built-in MetaTrader copy trading tools.